jakerood/streaming-07-final/README.md

 ## Sync Changes to GitHub
-Now it's time to get the local work you did on your machine back up to your cloud repo in GitHub:
+Once finished, it's time to get the local work you did on your machine back up to your cloud repo in GitHub:

 1. On the VS Code side panel, click the source control icon (look for a blue bubble with a number in it).
 1. Important!
 Above the Commit button, it will say "Message".